NIERT: Accurate Numerical Interpolation through Unifying Scattered Data Representations using Transformer Encoder: Acknowledgment

-We would like to thank the National Key Research and Development Program of China (2020YFA0907000), and the National Natural Science Foundation of China (32271297, 62072435, 31770775, 31671369) for providing financial supports for this study and publication charges.
+We would like to thank the National Key Research and Development Program of China (2020YFA0907000), the National Natural Science Foundation of China (32271297, 62072435, 82130055), and the Leading Innovative and Entrepreneur Team Introduction Program of Zhejiang (2019R02002) for providing financial supports for this study and publication charges.